pdjr-signalk-plugins/sunphases/README.md

 }
 ```

-When __signalk-sunphases__  starts, and shortly after midnight Zulu time
+When __signalk-sunphases__  starts, and shortly after midnight Zulu time,
 it computes sun phase values for the current day and stores them in
 keys under the specified __root__ (see below).